JackCater/SolarSystem/README.md

 ***RK4 method with 1/10 Earth day step size.***

-We see lowering the step size produces a more realistic approximation
+We see lowering the step size produces a more realistic approximation, although a smaller time step will be needed for higher precision

 ![rk4_10_day_step_3](https://user-images.githubusercontent.com/76100438/112336099-ada1dc00-8cb4-11eb-89a0-d93bfe568c58.gif)